{/*

 For instance, 51% of shoppers look for free return shipping when they buy from online stores.

-If your store does not provide this important and fundamental feature, you might lose out on potential shoppers.
+If your store does not provide this fundamental feature, you might lose out on potential shoppers.
 Just try to pacify your shoppers with a hassle-free exchange or return guarantee.
 The help will allow users to relax and shop with you with even more enthusiasm.

 You do not want to short-less the customer.